 Celiac disease is a genetic disease, meaning that it runs in families.
 Sometimes the disease is triggered--or becomes active for the first time--after surgery, pregnancy, childbirth, viral infection, or severe emotional stress.

-Drugs associated with Celiac Disease
+Drugs used to treat Celiac Disease

-generic name: infliximab class: antirheumatics, TNF alfa inhibitors
+Drug class: antirheumatics, TNF alfa inhibitors

 Learn more about Celiac Disease